Persian Corridor: Supply efforts

 The Allies delivered all manner of materiel to the Soviet Union ranging from Studebaker US6 trucks to American canned food.
 Most of the supplies transiting through the Persian Corridor arrived by ship at various ports in the Persian Gulf and were then carried northwards by railroad or in long truck convoys.
 Some goods were later reloaded on board ships to cross the Caspian Sea and others continued their journey by truck.

-The United States Army forces in the corridor were originally under the Iran-Iraq Service Command - later renamed the Persian Gulf Service Command (PGSC).
-This was the successor to the original United States Military Iranian Mission, which had been put in place to deliver Lend-Lease supplies before the United States had entered the World War.
-The mission was originally commanded by Colonel Don G. Shingler, who was then replaced late in 1942 by Brigadier General Donald H. Connolly.
-Both the Iran-Iraq Service Command and the PGSC were subordinate to the U.S. Army Forces in the Middle East (USAFIME).
-PGSC was eventually renamed simply the Persian Gulf Command.
+The United States Army forces in the corridor were originally under the Iran-Iraq Service Command, later renamed the Persian Gulf Service Command (PGSC).
+That was the successor to the original United States Military Iranian Mission, which had been put in place to deliver Lend-Lease supplies before the United States had entered the World War.
+The mission was originally commanded by Colonel Don G. Shingler, who was replaced late in 1942 by Brigadier General Donald H. Connolly.
+Both the Iran-Iraq Service Command and the PGSC were subordinate to the US Army Forces in the Middle East (USAFIME).
+The PGSC was eventually renamed simply the Persian Gulf Command.

 Statistics

-Of the 17,500,000 LT of U.S. Lend-Lease aid provided to Russia, 7,900,000 LT (45 per cent) were sent through Iran.
-In addition to the Persian Corridor the Americans used Arctic Convoys to the ports of Murmansk and Archangelsk and Soviet shipping carried supplies from the west coast of the United States and Canada to Vladivostok in the Far East, since the Soviet Union was not at war with Japan until August 1945.
-The Persian Corridor was the route for 4,159,117 LT of this cargo.
-This was not the only allied contribution via the Persian Corridor.
-About 7,900,000 LT of shipborne cargo from Allied sources were unloaded in the Corridor, most of it bound for the USSR and some of it for British forces under the Middle East Command, or for the Iranian economy, which was sustaining the influx of tens of thousands of foreign troops and Polish refugees.
+Of the 17,500,000 LT of US lend-lease aid provided to Russia, 7,900,000 LT (45 per cent) were sent through Iran.
+In addition to the Persian Corridor the Americans used Arctic Convoys to the ports of Murmansk and Arkhangelsk and Soviet shipping carried supplies from the west coast of the US and Canada to Vladivostok, in the Far East, since the Soviets were not at war with Japan until August 1945.
+The Persian Corridor was the route for 4,159,117 LT of the cargo.
+That was not the only allied contribution via the Persian Corridor.
+About 7,900,000 LT of shipborne cargo from Allied sources were unloaded in the Corridor, most of it bound for the Soviet Union and some of it for British forces, under the Middle East Command, or for the Iranian economy, which was sustaining the influx of tens of thousands of foreign troops and Polish refugees.
 Also, supplies were needed for the development of new transport and supply facilities in Persia and in the Soviet Union.
 The tonnage figure does not include transfers of warplanes via Persia.

 Supply routes

 Supplies came from as far away as Canada and the United States, and those were unloaded in Persian Gulf ports in Iran and Iraq.
-Once the Axis powers were cleared from the Mediterranean Sea in 1943 - with the Allied capture of Tunisia, Sicily, and southern Italy - cargo convoys were able to pass through the Mediterranean, the Suez Canal, and the Red Sea to Iran for shipment to the USSR.
+Once the Axis powers were cleared from the Mediterranean Sea in 1943 - with the Allied capture of Tunisia, Sicily, and southern Italy - cargo convoys were able to pass through the Mediterranean, the Suez Canal, and the Red Sea to Iran for shipment to the Soviet Union.

 The main ports in the Corridor for supplies inbound to Iran were: